shikoubox/ROAST/Parts/dashboard_2025/README.md

 npm start

 Explanations of electron structure:
-* main.js: The main script that runs the backend main process to control GUI and respond to system events
+* main.js: The electron entry (main process) that runs the backend main process to control GUI and respond to system events
 * index.html: The frontend UI that will be loaded into the render process (browser window)
 * styles.css: CSS stylesheet to decorate the UI
 * node_modules: Electron, Node.js and other dependencies

+project/
+├── main.js           <- Electron entry (main process)
+├── preload.js        <- Bridge between Node.js and renderer
+├── renderer/
+│   ├── index.html
+│   ├── main.js       <- All UI logic
+├── data/
+│   └── data.csv      <- Simulated sensor data (updated externally)
+├── styles.css